 In terms of apparel, styles rotate about every 20 years.
 You can easily incorporate a 1980's jean jacket, into today's modern fashions.

 You'll be surprised to find the great deals out there when you know where to look.

-Using auction sites are also a good way to find a deal on items for your home.
-A site like Goodwill Online not only sells used items, but sells New with Tag items for the home as well.
+Using auction sites are also a good way to find a deal on clothing and items for your home.
+A site like Goodwill Online not only sells used items, but sells New with Tag items as well.
 Most items are in very good condition and can be used for resale.

 When Shopping on a site like Goodwill

 Pay attention to descriptions when bidding in Goodwill auctions.
 Items are sold as-is and there are no returns.